Martha Doniach MA BPC and UKCP

 Martha Doniach, MA, BPC and UKCP

 With a background in social work, counselling and family therapy, I underwent further training in psychodynamic and psychoanalytic psychotherapy at WPF and Tavistock Relationships.
-With over 30 years of experience in the field of mental health, I have worked as a therapist and social worker in various settings, including child, adolescent, and adult mental health services, both in statutory and voluntary sectors.
+I have over 30 years of experience in mental health.
+I have worked as a therapist and social worker across child, adolescent, and adult mental health services, in both statutory and voluntary sectors.
 My expertise lies in working with adults, couples, families, and groups.
-I have had a career-long interest in adapting psychoanalytic interventions to working with clinical populations facing deprivation
+I have maintained a career-long interest in adapting psychoanalytic interventions to work with clinical populations experiencing deprivation.

-For the past 20 years, I have been running a part-time private practice, offering therapy, and supervision In addition to this, I have provided consultancy and led various groups and training sessions for psychotherapy training, voluntary agencies, and other statutory bodies.
-I have also been a part of the NHS for more than two decades, with over 15 years spent in an NHS central London hospital's specialist adult, out-patient psychotherapy service.
-During my time there, I held the position of Clinical Lead for Specialist Psychological Psychotherapies, where I had a senior management role within the department.
-My responsibilities included strategic development of the service, as well as leading the psychodynamic and honorary psychotherapy teams.
+For the past 20 years, I have been running a part-time private practice, offering therapy and supervision.
+In addition, I have provided consultancy and led groups and training sessions for psychotherapy training, voluntary agencies, and other statutory bodies.
+I have also been part of the NHS for more than two decades, with over 15 years spent in a specialist adult out-patient psychotherapy service at an NHS central London hospital.
+During my time there, I held the position of Clinical Lead for Specialist Psychological Psychotherapies, serving in a senior management role within the department.
+My responsibilities included strategic development of the service and leading the psychodynamic and honorary psychotherapy teams.
 I conducted assessments, provided supervision, taught and trained others.
-I also worked directly with couples and families, and facilitated reflective and analytic groups.
+I also worked directly with Adults, couples, and families and facilitated reflective and analytical groups.

-Teaching and supervising have been important aspects of my career.
-I have had the privilege of teaching and supervising on various training programs, including at the Tavistock Clinic and the British Psychotherapy Foundation (BPF).
-Currently, I am involved in teaching on the new couples training program at BPF.
-Additionally, I serve as a visiting lecturer and supervisor at Tavistock Relationships.
-As part of the couple psychoanalytic training program, I work in co-therapy with candidates in training.
+Teaching and supervising have played a crucial role in my career.
+I have had the opportunity to teach and supervise across various training programmes, including at the Tavistock Clinic, Tavistock Relationships (TR) and the British Psychotherapy Foundation (BPF).
+Currently, I teach theory and facilitate clinical groups for the new couples training programme at BPF.
+I also serve as a visiting lecturer and supervisor at TR.
+As part of the couple psychoanalytic training, I teach psychoanalytic theory and collaborate in co-therapy with candidates in training.

 I am an accredited member of both the British Psychoanalytic Council (BPC) and of the United Kingdom Council for Psychotherapy (UKPC), and abide by their code of ethics.
 I am a full member of The Foundation of Psychotherapy and Counselling, Tavistock Relationships Alumni and The Tavistock Institute of Medical Psychology.
 These are the graduate bodies of my training institutes.
 I am qualified to work in both time-limited and open-ended work, depending on the particular needs of the individual/s.
 I am also trained to work in more intensive psychotherapy - eg more than one session a week and on the couch.